dhruva-vijai/self_assembly/README.md

 ## Problem Statement

+Use Python to simulate the shape-assisted self-assembly of carpyridines into 1D fibers and 2D nanosheets in an aqueous environment.
+Then, use a machine-learning algorithm to analyse the relationship between the substituents in the carpyridine core and the quality and nature of stacking.

 ## Background Information

+Carpyridines form 1D nanofibers via pi-pi stacking and H-bonding interactions in an aqueous environment.
+These electronic and structural factors are the primary factor in the inducement of stacking/formation of supramolecular structures; however, the local topography and curvature of the molecule are shape-based features that assist in the formation of supramolecular structures by acting as saddle-shaped rotational locks and limiting freedom in the resultant structure.
+Hydrogen-bridging interactions also play a major role in this process; thus, the choice of solvent and ambient conditions are extremely important to the ooutcome of self-assembly.

 ## Specifics

+1) __Collecting Structures__
+2) __Simulation__
+3) __Visualisation__

 ## Necessary Libraries

+1) OpenMM

+2) OpenFF

+3) RDKit

+4) NumPy

+5) SciPy

+6) MDTraj

 ## Basic Setup

+cd projects

+git clone

+__**-Note :Change carp.pdb to structures/carp.pdb**__

+python modified.py

 ## Problems Faced

 ## Improvements

 ## File Structure

+### Version 1

+- simulation.py deals with creating the assembler+solvent topology and running the simulation.
+The visualisation of this is further done in VMD

+### Version 2

 ## Images/Videos